 - Academic fitness

 - A growth mindset

 - How the brain learns neuroplasticity

 - Academic resilience

 - The Learning Cycle

 - Productive practices

-- Goal Setting
+- o Goal Setting

-- o Reflection
+- Reflection

-- Feedback
+- o Feedback

-- Challenge
+- o Challenge

 - Thinking Skills

 Students will be involved in learning experiences, both online and classroom based, which foster their understanding of learning.
 These centre on a number of key concepts relating to academic fitness and its promotion.
 The aim is for these learning experiences to be reinforced in subject classes by subject teachers.
 Embedding the concepts and experiences into the content of the wider curriculum allows them to be reinforced and makes them meaningful to students.
 The students will be engaged in collaboration, communication and critical thinking.